Academics and Career Paths for DREAMers

 Immigrants Rising also offers Life After College: A Guide For Undocumented Students, which has tips for navigating graduate and professional school.

 For students without work authorization, there may be opportunities for "inclusive" or "non-work" fellowships that carry a stipend, as long as the fellowship is not set up as payment in exchange for work completed and the primary beneficiary of the arrangement is the student.
-Marquette's Graduate School sponsors a Diversity Fellowship that Dreamers seeking both Masters and PhDs are eligible to apply for, and the Office of Institutional Diversity and Inclusion also sponsors an Inclusive Excellence Graduate Fellowship.
+Marquette's Office of Inclusion & Belonging sponsors an Inclusive Excellence Graduate Fellowship that does not require work authorization to apply.
 Some academic departments may also offer inclusive fellowships; we encourage you to reach out to the program chair to which you are applying and inquire as to whether they offer fellowships that undocumented students are eligible for.

 Entrepreneurship and Other Career Opportunities